AlexPHorta/nsew-keyboard/README.md

 ![NSEW Virtual Keyboard - screen capture](nsew.jpg)

 The user presses the directional keys until the desired character is under the cursor, then presses ENTER (or 5, in this demonstration).
-The chosen character is inserted in the field area and the cursor gets back to the central position (the § character).
+The chosen character is inserted in the field area and the cursor gets back to the central position (the _Mode_ key).